JorgeOrtizV/GermanProgrammingLanguage/README.md

 Operations Mapping: The OPERATIONS dictionary maps string operation names to their corresponding functions.

 ### 2. Example-Operation.gsc
-Demonstrates a sequence of operations ("abfolge") including arithmetic operations, array and dictionary manipulations, and function calls.
+Demonstrates a sequence of operations `abfolge` including arithmetic operations, array and dictionary manipulations, and function calls.

 ### 3. Example-Class.gsc
-Illustrates object-oriented programming features with classes like Shape, Square, Circle, and their methods for calculating areas and densities.
+Illustrates object-oriented programming features with classes like `Shape, Square, Circle,` and their methods for calculating areas and densities.

 ### 4. Example-trace.gsc
 Contains a simple program using functions for calculating the sum of cubes.